binipringle/intro-to-dh/_texts/dreams.md

 ---
-layout: poem
+layout: narrative
-title: Dreams
+title: 2.
+Prison college programs in New York State and beyond
-author: Langston Hughes
+author:
-editor: Alex Gil
+editor:
-source: Project Guttenberg
+source:
 ---

 - Hold fast to dreams